You know how dogs have a thing for socks?

 #25: How do you measure a dog’s paw for a sock?

-Here’s an example print guide to help you determine what size your dog’s paws are.
+Here’s an example to help you measure what size your dog’s paws are.

 #26: How do you make small dog socks?

-Here’s a video which shows how to sew your own dog socks:
+Here’s a video that shows how to sew your own dog socks: